music-encoding/guidelines/_guidelines-v4/05-mensural/02-mensuralnotes/01-mensuralrules.md

 The following example in *modus minor imperfectus* illustrates the use of a dot of augmentation following the *longa*.

-{% include mei example="mensural/mensural-sample165B.xml" valid="" %}
+{% include verovio example="Augmentation.mei" encoding=true %}
-{% include figure img="modules/mensural/ex_augmentation.png" caption="Example of augmentation in modus minor imperfectus.
+**Description:** Example of augmentation in modus minor imperfectus.
 The 'voice' staff renders the notes encoded above.
-The 'reference' staff, together with the thin red barlines, are shown here to help visualizing the relative values of the notes in the 'voice' staff.
-Notice that the longae, which is supposed to be imperfect according to the mensuration, has a perfect value due to the augmentation dot." %}
+The 'reference' staff, together with the dotted barlines, are shown here to help visualizing the relative values of the notes in the 'voice' staff.
+Notice that the longa, which is supposed to be imperfect according to the mensuration, has a perfect value due to the augmentation dot.

-All modifications in the default duration of the note (the one given by the mensuration) can be encoded using the @num and @numbase pair of attributes regardless of the type of modifiction, whether it is a context-related modification (e.g., imperfection and alteration) or a non-context-related modification (e.g., dots of augmentation and coloration).
+In summary, all modifications in the default duration of a note (the one given by the mensuration) can be encoded using the @num and @numbase pair of attributes regardless of the type of modification, whether it is a context-related modification (e.g., imperfection and alteration) or a non-context-related modification (e.g., dots of augmentation and coloration).